CKYC India – How to Complete Central KYC & Check CKYC Number

 For Example:

-CKYC is managed by a government body called CERSAI (Central Registry of Securitisation Asset Reconstruction and Security Interest).
+CKYC is managed by the government body CERSAI (Central Registry of Securitisation, Asset Reconstruction and Security Interest).
 They keep your information safe and share it with banks or companies only when needed.

 Why Was CKYC Started?